Elisz11/Discord-Bot-for-Minecraft-Server-Status/README.md

 - The Docker version reads environment variables for configuration instead of hardcoded values.
 - The bot updates the message every 30 seconds.
+- You have to change the time zone in all `bot.py`.

 ## License